thomasaimondy/neuromorpho_neuron_type_classification/README.md

 ## _model
 _model The file includes the code needed to build the model, i.e. a subclass that includes a torch.nn.Module
 ## _train
-_trainA file contains code that trains or tests the data, and the required parameters and data catalogs are placed at the beginning of the file.
+_train file contains code that trains or tests the data, and the required parameters and data catalogs are placed at the beginning of the file.
 If you want to use a pretrained model, change the trained parameter to True and change the model_filename parameter to the corresponding model file name
 ## Runing the code
 Which model needs to be trained, open the corresponding _train file,comment off the corresponding part according to two or 12 categories and modify the data catalog data_dir and superparameters.